 Members appointed to serve on the Board of Directors may serve no more than two four-year terms, although they may continue to serve until replaced.
 Many distinguished Americans from across the country have served on the board since the Institute's founding.

 The chair and vice chair of the Board of Directors are elected by the board from among the twelve directors appointed from outside federal service.
 The chair, or the vice chair in the chair's absence, presides over all meetings of the board and serves for a term of three years.
-The current chair of the Board of Directors is George E. Moose.
-The current Vice Chair is Judy Ansley.
+The current chair of the Board of Directors is Judy Ansley.
+The current Vice Chair is Nancy Zirkin.